Playing with premature babies

 At first your premature baby will be able to play for only a few minutes at a time.
 She might be easily overwhelmed by everything that’s going on around and inside her.
 As your baby grows and gets stronger, she’ll be able to play for longer.

 When you first start playing with your baby, it’s a good idea to stimulate only one of his senses at a time – for example, just sight or just hearing.
-You should stop playing if your baby’s body language tells you he’s had enough.
+And you should stop playing if your baby’s body language tells you he’s had enough.
 He might show this by looking away, shutting his eyes or getting fussy.

-Play ideas for the NICU
+Play ideas for the NICU: touch and massage

 Your premature baby might enjoy hearing your voice and love being talked to, read to and sung to.
 You can do this from very early on with your baby.
 Try singing or talking softly to keep the noise level down in the NICU.